Rhinemann/mage-hack/src/chapters/What_is_Mage.typ

 #colbreak()
 == How to Be a Great Player
-As a #title_content player, part of your job is to respond to the challenges the GM lays down as well as interact with fellow player characters.
+As a #title_content player, part of your job is to respond to the challenges the ST lays down as well as interact with fellow player characters.
 The game works best when you go hard: describe your actions with cinematic energy.
 Instead of "I strike the zombie with lightning", you can draw your oaken want inscribed with sacred name of Baraquiel, the angel of lightning and speak the Latin incantation of Creo Fulmen to put the dead back to rest, slap the gun out of the vampire's hand, or any number of other options.
 There's no increased risk to your character when you get creative, so let your imagination run wild.

 One enthusiastically descriptive player is entertaining, but the good stuff is when the whole table starts riffing off each other's antics.
 Keep an eye out for opportunities to interact and open yourself up to others piling on to your fun.
 Be vocal: say "I need to shake this #trait[Demoralised] stress!" or "I'm gonna pin them in place with a complication, so you can finish them off!"
 The game works better -- both tactically and narratively -- if everybody is a part of everybody else's stories.